uwb-sel-ar-capstone/work-instructions-web-app/README.md

 | :exclamation: WARNING |
 | --------------------- |

-The `user-fix.bat` and `./dev-fix.sh` scripts in this section will delete ALL Docker images/containers from your machine, not just the ones related to this project.
+The `user-fix.bat` and `./dev-fix.sh` scripts in this section will **delete ALL Docker images/containers from your machine**, not just the ones related to this project.

 ### If you are a user updating from an old version.